 That’s often all I want to do.

-I went out of my house to run today and I found myself doing just that, unknowingly walking.
+I went outside of my house to run today and I found myself doing just that – unknowingly walking.
 Well, maybe not unknowingly, but it wasn’t what I had stepped outside to do.

 I was supposed to be running.
 Continue reading “Walk”

 Spoiler alert.
 I’ll go ahead and start this chapter by breaking the news to you all that I did not become Chuck Norris.
 Le Sigh.
 Maybe the worst or best parenting decision my parents ever made stopped that from ever becoming a reality, or from me having my own memes out there.
 Or did it?
 A good friend of mine made this.

 Basically, due to my rambunctious and somewhat violent behavior in elementary school, I was put in in-school counseling around the first or second grade.
 Something along the lines of anger management for little people.
 Continue reading “Chapter 5 – AutoCorrect Off”

 Ok, maybe you didn’t say it in capital letters, but I thank you all the same.
 None of you had to say yes, but you did, and I’m really thankful for that.